What is the Policy Leaders Fellowship?

 - the challenge to thinking which is characteristic of the Fellowship process, promoting innovation and creative approaches.

-- Read more about the PLF experience from Lucy Smith, Director General at Defra and Paul Kett, Director General at DfE.
+- Read more about the PLF experience from Cat Little, Second Permanent Secretary at HM Treasury; Lucy Smith, Director General at Defra; and Paul Kett, Director General at DfE.

 Policy Leaders Fellows (and alumni)

-Those who have completed two years as Fellows are now alumni.
-Current Policy Leaders Fellows and alumni/alumnae are listed below.
-To learn more, contact Karri Aston, Programme Manager.
+Current Policy Leaders Fellows and alumni are listed below.
+To learn more, contact Charlotte Sausman, Associate Director, Policy Fellowships.

 Policy Leaders Fellows